tiffanywhsu/japanese-sentistrength/README.md

 Japanese version of the SentiStrength sentiment analysis program.

 ## Overview
-SentiStrength (http://sentistrength.wlv.ac.uk/) is a sentiment analysis package that assigns a positive intensity label and a negative intensity label to English texts, optimized for short, social media web texts.
+SentiStrength (http://sentistrength.wlv.ac.uk/) is a sentiment analysis package that assigns a positive intensity label and a negative intensity label to English texts, optimized for short, social media web texts (Thelwall et al., 2010).
 The package has two parts: a program with built-in language structural and grammatical rules, and a dictionary set with machine-learning-trained positive/negative intensity labels.
 This repository contains the Japanese version of this program.
 This includes the program (JP_SentiStrength.jar), the dictionary set (SentiStrength_DataJapanese), along with a Python script that preprocesses the raw data and engages with the program and dictionary set.

 ## Repo Contents
 - **JP_SentiStrength.jar**: the program